hectorcorrea/hectorcorrea.github.io/about.md

 # About
 I am a software developer in Hartford, CT.
-This site is where I host [my blog](/blog/) and post small pieces about software development.
+This site is where I host my [blog](/blog) and post materials related to my [presentations and workshops](/presentations).

 I have been a software developer for many years.
-Since 2014 my focus has been on Ruby on Rails applications for academic libraries with a strong focus on indexing and searching data through Apache Solr and on institutional repositories.
+Since 2014 my focus has been on Ruby on Rails applications for academic libraries with a strong focus on indexing and searching data through Apache Solr and on institutional and data repositories.

 <img style="float:right;" alt="" src="/public/hectorcorrea.jpg" />